GoldenRatio3/GomokoAI/README.md

 ## Strategy

 The strategy is inside the evaluation function.
 This function scores the board based on how good or bad the board is.
 To determine how good or bad the board is I used a weighted distribution.
 The evaluation function looks at each string and scores it based on how many strategic combinations that string can have with five in a row being the greatest.
-The least threatening combinations e.g. “b_w_b” will have the least value.
+The least threatening combinations e.g. “b*w_b” will have the least value.
-To increase the performance of the evaluation function I have included spaces in the string by using “_” this allows the function to score streaks with empty spaces either/both sides, for example “bb_bbb”.
+To increase the performance of the evaluation function I have included spaces in the string by using “*” this allows the function to score streaks with empty spaces either/both sides, for example “bb_bbb”.

 This strategy works very well but during some board states it can run inefficiently by looking at positions that humans can see are not worth it.
 To counteract this I created an array holding the empty positions near previously placed pieces, because this is most likely to be a highly valuable combination.

+## Improvements

+1. Search for winning move, if found return that move
+2. convert string to int comparision
+3. Update eval function; taking into consideration blocks and consective score, seperate eval function for three states, vertical, horizontal and diagonal
+4. Add video of play against other agents

 ### Prerequisites